THE XMM-NEWTON ABC GUIDE, STREAMLINED

 Create the Photon Redistribution Matrix (RMF) and Ancillary File (ARF)

 Many SAS tasks require calibration information from the Calibration Access Layer (CAL).
 Relevant files are accessed from the set of Current Calibration File (CCF) data using a CCF Index File (CIF).
-To make the ccf.cif file, navigate into the ODF directory and in the Command Window, type
+Setting the environment paraters follows the same syntax as the cshell in linux.
+To set the environment parameters and make the ccf.cif file, navigate into the ODF directory and in the Command Window, type

-cifbuildThe task odfingest extends the Observation Data File (ODF) summary file with data extracted from the instrument housekeeping data files and the calibration database.
+setenv SAS_CCF /data/0070740101/ODF/ccf.cifThe task odfingest extends the Observation Data File (ODF) summary file with data extracted from the instrument housekeeping data files and the calibration database.
 It is only necessary to run it once on any dataset, and will cause problems if it is run a second time.
 If for some reason odfingest must be rerun, you must first delete the earlier file it produced.
 This file largely follows the standard XMM naming convention, but has SUM.SAS appended to it.
-To run odfingest, just type in the Command Window
+To run odfingest and reset the environment variable:

 If you are likely to want to extract a background spectrum for your source, you will also need to consider the imaging event file.
 We might as well deal with that while we're here.
 Remember that whatever filtering is done on the timing event file must also be done on the image event file.
 We will rename the image event file mos1_ie.fits.